 This handbook is an extension of board policy and is a reflection of the goals and objectives of the board.
-The board, administration and employees expect students to conduct themselves in a manner fitting to their age level and maturity and with respect and consideration for the rights of others.
-Students are expected to treat teachers, other employees, students, visitors and guests with respect and courtesy.
-Students may not use abusive language, profanity or obscene gestures or language.
+The board, administration and employees expect students to conduct themselves in a manner fitting to their age level and maturity and with respect and consideration

 This handbook and school district policies, rules and regulations are in effect while students are on school grounds, on school district property or on property within the jurisdiction of the school district; while on school-owned and/or school-operated buses, vehicles or chartered buses; while attending or engaged in school activities; and while away from school grounds if the misconduct directly affects the good order, efficient management and welfare of the school district or involves students or staff.
 School district policies, rules and regulations are in effect 12 months a year.
-A violation of a school district policy, rule or regulation may result in disciplinary action and may affect a student's eligibility to participate in extracurricular activities whether the violation occurred while school was in session or while school was not in session
+A violation of a school district policy, rule or regulation may result in disciplinary action and may affect a student's eligibility to participate in extracurricular activities whether the violation occurred while school was in session or while school was not in session.